EduMIPS64/edumips64/docs/developer-guide.md

 necessary to initialize the simulator.
 Look at other unit test classes to make sure your new class behaves as required.
 Finally, remember to add new unit test classes to the `test` target in the ant `build.xml` file.

+Executing unit tets via `ant test` will also produce a code coverage report, which can be found in the `report` subdirectory.
+The external service codecov.io is also configured to report results of unit test coverage for all pull requests.

+The Swing UI code is explicitly excluded from code coverage reports because writing tests for it is quite difficult and might not be worth it since we might be migrating to a new shiny web-based frontend.